isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-TW/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-suite-features.md

 ## <a name="office-365-video"></a>Office 365 影片

-Office 365 影片是您可以在裝置上傳、共用與探索視訊的安全全公司目的地，由 Microsoft Azure 媒體服務提供。Office 365 影片可讓觀看者投入並掌握資訊、廣泛交換想法，並且讓組織維持一致。若要深入了解，請參閱[介紹 Office 365 影片](https://www.microsoft.com/en-us/microsoft-365/blog/2014/11/18/introducing-office-365-video/)。
+Office 365 Video is a secure, company-wide destination where you can upload, share and discover videos across your devices—powered by Microsoft Azure Media Services.
+Office 365 Video can help keep viewers engaged and informed, to communicate ideas broadly, and for organizations to be in unison.
+To learn more, see [Introducing Office 365 Video](https://www.microsoft.com/en-us/microsoft-365/blog/2014/11/18/introducing-office-365-video/).

 ## <a name="onenote-class-notebook"></a>OneNote 課程筆記本